yashbhaskarwar/smel-lab-website/index.md

 ---
 ---

-[Sample Description] Data-driven research on vehicle activity, braking behavior and particulate emissions to support cleaner mobility for disadvantaged communities.
+Data-driven research on vehicle activity, braking behavior and particulate emissions to support cleaner mobility for disadvantaged communities.

 {% include section.html %}